SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: SADA for inference

-\begin{remark}[Comparison with PPI++] In case of the mean estimation (or, more generally, a scalar parameter $\theta^*$) with $K=1$, the SADA estimator $\wh\theta^\safe$ is equivalent to the PPI++ estimator \citep{AngelopoulosDuchiZrnic2024}.
-As shown later, for a vector-valued parameter, the PPI++ estimator is generally less efficient than the proposed algorithm.
-Moreover, the PPI++ approach cannot, in general, leverage multiple predictions ($K > 1$) simultaneously. \end{remark}
+\begin{remark}[Comparison with PPI++] In case of the mean estimation (or, more generally, a scalar parameter $\theta^*$) with $K=1$, the SADA estimator $\wh\theta^\sada$ is conceptually equivalent to the PPI++ estimator \citep{AngelopoulosDuchiZrnic2024}.
+However, for a vector-valued parameter, the PPI++ estimator does not in general guarantee a smaller variance than the labeled-only estimator and is thus less efficient than SADA.
+This phenomenon is evident in our empirical results in \Cref{sec:real_data}.
+In addition, the PPI++ approach cannot simultaneously leverage multiple predictions when $K > 1$. \end{remark}